nodejs/diagnostics/documentation/memory/step3/using_gc_traces.md

 ```

 You should observe two things:
-* the Mark-sweep events appears less frequently
+* Mark-sweep events appear less frequently
-* the memory footprint doesn't exceed 25mb versus more than 130mb with the first script.
+* the memory footprint doesn't exceed 25MB versus more than 130MB with the first script.

-It makes a lot of sense as the new version put less pressure on the memory than the first one.
+It makes a lot of sense as the new version puts less pressure on the memory than the first one.

-**Takeway**: What do you think about improving this script?
+**Takeaway**: What do you think about improving this script?
 You probably see that the new version of the script is slow.
-What if we use a `Set` again and write its content into a file only when the memory reach a certain size?
+What if we use a `Set` again and write its content into a file only when the memory reaches a specific size?

 > (`getheapstatistics`)[https://nodejs.org/dist/latest-v16.x/docs/api/v8.html#v8getheapstatistics] API could help you.